 We have relied upon and plan to continue to rely upon third-party CROs to monitor and manage data for our ongoing preclinical and clinical programs, as well as clinical trial sites for the conduct of our clinical trials.
 We rely on these parties for execution of our preclinical and clinical trials, and we control only some aspects of their activities.
 Nevertheless, we are responsible for ensuring that each of our studies is conducted in accordance with the applicable protocol and legal, regulatory and scientific standards, and our reliance on the CROs and sites does not relieve us of our regulatory responsibilities.
 We also rely on third parties to assist in conducting our preclinical studies in accordance with Good Laboratory Practices, or GLP, and the Animal Welfare Act requirements.
 We, our clinical trial sites, and our CROs are required to comply with federal regulations and current Good Clinical Practices, or GCP, which are international standards meant to protect the rights and health of patients that are enforced by the FDA, the Competent Authorities of the Member States of the European Economic Area, or EEA, and comparable foreign regulatory authorities for all of our products in clinical development.
 Regulatory authorities enforce GCP through periodic inspections of trial sponsors, principal investigators and trial sites.
 If we or any of our sites or CROs fail to comply with applicable GCP, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
 We or they may also face regulatory enforcement.
 We cannot assure you that upon inspection by a given regulatory authority, such regulatory authority, such regulatory authority will determine that any of our clinical trials comply with GCP requirements.
-In addition, our clinical trials, which would delay the regulatory approval process.
-We may also face liability and/or regulatory enforcem
+In addition, our clinical trials must be conducted with product produced under cGMP requirements.
+Failure to comply with these regulatory